rileymeye1/ChatterDeleteBlocker/README.md

 # Chatter Delete Blocker
+### This code is an updated version of the Chatter Delete Blocker application on the AppExchange by Salesforce Labs (https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000004cSsOEAU) that allows you to fully customize the application to your Orgs needs.

 This package will limit Feed Post and Comment deletes to Users with a Profile that has the Modify All Data permission.